Don't Stop (Fleetwood Mac song): Political usage

 The song was the theme music for United States presidential candidate Bill Clinton's 1992 presidential campaign, and was played at the 1992 Democratic National Convention during its final night balloon drop.
 Upon winning the election, Clinton persuaded the group to perform the song for his inaugural ball in 1993.
+Some of Clinton's staff attempted to convince him to pick a more contemporary song; Garth Brooks' "We Shall Be Free" was briefly considered, although Clinton ultimately settled on "Don't Stop" because he approved of its message.
+In the aftermath of the 1993 performance, Fleetwood Mac's Greatest Hits album jumped from number 30 to number 11 on the Catalog Albums Chart.

 At the 2000 convention, Clinton ended his speech by saying, "Keep putting people first.
 Keep building those bridges.
 And don't stop thinking about tomorrow!"
 Immediately after the final sentence, the song began playing over the loudspeakers.
-The song was also played for Clinton's appearances at the 2004, 2008 and 2012 conventions.
+The song was also played for Clinton's appearances at the 2004, 2008, 2012, 2016, and 2024 conventions.

 Additionally, the song was played at Conservative Conferences during David Cameron's tenure as party leader.